 What will most surprise you is that some of the most unusual places in London are sometimes hidden in plain sight and overlooked by the hundreds of thousands of visitors.
 And this is why they are special, you just need to look more carefully.
 I wanted to focus on the neighbourhood pub which was frequented by a famous artist or a bar serving a special drink you can’t find anywhere else.

-What I have not included in this list is the well-known attractions.
+What I have not included in this list is the well-known attractions like the Big Ben, the Tower Bridge or Greenwich.
 A lot of unusual things to do in London are actually well-documented and even part of tours, so I have not included those.

 So let’s get down to it and check out the most unique activities, cool places and unusual things to do in London.
 And if you are looking for the cheap and cheerful, here is a list of free things to do in London.